Dorif/fragalyseqt/README.md

 submission.
 All 29 CODIS specimen categories are supported; locus data is extracted automatically from loaded panel assignments.
 Custom size standards can be added to the library using the **Add size standard** dialog (`Ctrl+Shift+A`): enter the name, select the ILS channel (Blue/Green/Yellow/Red for DATA1-4, or Orange/Purple/Aqua/Brown for extended channels DATA105-108), and provide a space-separated list of sizes.
+Alternatively, click **Import from file** to load a size standard directly from an XML file — both the GeneMapper/HID `SizeStandardContainer` format (with `<sizeStdDefinition>` elements and a `<dyeIndex>` channel mapping) and the internal FragalyseQt `<Ladder>` format are supported.
 The new standard is saved permanently and becomes available for all currently open and future analysis tabs.
 Since version 0.5.2, **session save and restore** is supported: save the full state of all open tabs (parameters, peaks, allele calls) to a local SQLite database via **File → Save Session** (`Ctrl+Shift+S`) and reopen it later with **File → Open Session** (`Ctrl+Shift+O`).
 Sessions are tied to the original files